 Meanwhile, nonconforming products may suffer from poor design, inconsistent manufacturing processes, and excessive labour practices.

-If you’re new to basketball and have enjoyed this read, you should also check out our article on what the basketball positions are to get more acquainted with the beautiful game.
+If you’re new to basketball and have enjoyed this read, you should also check out our article on what basketballs smell like, in order to get more acquainted with this specific piece of equipment.